 Shelley Barajas-Leyva, MA, is a native San Diegan who has been a proud Exchange trainer since 2011.
 She teaches conflict resolution skills to youth and community leaders, both nationally and internationally, in English and Spanish.
 In addition to her work with NCRC, Shelley is Director of the USD TRiO McNair Scholars Program – a program dedicated to preparing first-generation, low-income and underrepresented students for doctoral study through involvement in research and scholarly activities.
 Shelley holds a Bachelor of Art in Spanish from San Diego State University, and a Master’s in Counseling from USD’s School of Leadership and Education Sciences.

 Karla Broady holds a Master's Degree in International Educational Development with a concentration in Peace and Conflict studies from Colombia University.
-She is originally from New York but is now happy to call San Diego home.
 Karla has extensive experience working with families and young children.
 She is passionate about teaching parents positive ways to improve these relationships.
+Karla is certified as a trauma informed yoga instructor.
+She enjoys incorporating mindfulness & self-awareness strategies into her work.
+At NCRC, Karla specializes in community empowerment workshops, restorative justice dialogues in the community and with inmates, as well as the ART of Inclusive Communication.
 Bilingual, Karla has lived and taught abroad and strives to bring a global perspective to her teaching.

 Steven P. Dinkin has been President of NCRC since 2003.
 He has also taught mediation and conflict resolution courses in the United States, Europe and Latin America.
 Prior to joining NCRC, Steven mediated workplace and employment cases under contract with the Equal Employment Opportunity Commission, the Federal Reserve System and the Office of Compliance, an independent office within the legislative branch of the federal government engaged in resolving workplace disputes within the House of Representatives, the Senate and other congressional offices.
 He received his law degree from George Washington University, where he taught a mediation clinic as an adjunct law professor.